argibson02/AddingAccessibility/README.md

 - Condensed the CSS logic with search-engine-optimization, online-reputation-management, and social-media-marketing.
 Now all under the mainContentSection class.
 - Condensed the list logic in CSS.
 - Added aria label to the ❤️ in the footer.
-- Improved webpage performance with some images.
+- Improved webpage performance involved with displaying some images.

 ![Horiseon Main Landing Page](https://github.com/argibson02/RefactorForAccessibility/blob/main/Reference%20Page/01-html-css-git-homework-demo.png?raw=true)